tranngocphu/tranngocphu.github.io/content/authors/admin/_index.md

 ## About Me

+I'm currently a Research Associate (AI Engineer) at Mayo Clinic (Scottsdale, AZ), where I research, build, and deploy end-to-end AI (LLM-based) systems that streamline clinical workflows and improve patient outcomes.
+My role focuses on the full AI engineering lifecycle, from problem formulation and model development to deployment, applying AI to solve real-world healthcare challenges.

-I’m currently a postdoctoral researcher at Brandeis University (MA, USA), with a focus on data science and applied machine learning and AI.
-At Brandeis, I develop ML/AI models (deep learning, reinforcement learning) to forecast and control active materials.
-I also have extensive experience working with time series data in dynamical systems, and training reinforcement learning with human feedback.
+Previously, I was a postdoctoral researcher at Brandeis University (Waltham, MA), where I developed ML/AI models (deep learning, reinforcement learning) to forecast and control active materials.

+I bring extensive experience in AI/ML across diverse domains, including time series analysis, computer vision, deep learning, reinforcement learning with human feedback, and agentic AI, with a proven ability to translate complex problems into deployable AI solutions.